 The inverter location will have been agreed with you prior to installation.
 Best places are cool places with good access – so garages, utility rooms and plant rooms are favourites.
 Lofts are not great places for inverters unless they are insulated at rafter level – inverters do not like extreme heat, and may turn off or de-rate on hot summer days if they are too warm.

 The inverter will be connected to your house or business supply via a consumer unit – either your existing one if there is space for a dedicated circuit for the PV system – or a small one that we will provide and install.
 We also install isolators so the system can be switched off easily and safely if required, and a generation meter so you can record how much electricity the system produces.
-Readings from the generation meter are submitted quarterly to your electricity supplier for Feed In Tariff payments.

 All the electrical side of the installation is carried out by our in-house, NICEIC certified electricians, who have high standards and pay attention to the minutest detail.
 When the final connection is made, you can start producing solar power straight away.